roshenarun3/website/content/elements3.md

 temperature node data and weather API to estimate the ideal set temperature for the Nest that best maintains the user's ambient temperature setting
 (what the user wants the house to feel like).

-**VT RockSat Finite Element Analysis (FEA) Engineer** -- |January 2021 - Present| -- I am a FEA Engineer on Virginia Tech's RockSat team.
-I am currently learning the foundations of thermal analysis and simulation testing.
-The main software we use is Simscale and SOLIDWORKS.
-Additionally, I am learning how to conduct vibration analysis as well.
+**VT RockSat Finite Element Analysis (FEA) Engineer** -- |January 2021 - Present| -- I am learning the foundations of thermal analysis and simulation testing.
+The main software we use is ANSYS and SOLIDWORKS.
+The first main task I completed was to approximate the temperature of the payload at the altitude of 160 km.
+This helped me develop a basic understanding of radiation and thermal management.
+Currently, I am studying vibration testing and the effects of natural frequencies.

 **Formula SAE Recruit** -- |October 2019 - October 2020| -- I was a recruit for the Electric Powertrain Team (EPT).
 I helped design the